unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-GrialKit.md

 ## Getting Started

 1. Create a new application using the `unoapp` template, enabling .NET MAUI Embedding.
-In this case we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).
+In this case, we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).

     ```
     dotnet new unoapp -preset blank -maui -o MauiEmbeddingApp
     ```

-1. Remove the `net7.0`, `net7.0-maccatalyst` and `net7.0-windows10.0.19041.0` target frameworks from both the MauiEmbeddingApp and MauiEmbeddingApp.MauiControls projects.
+1. Remove the `net7.0`, `net7.0-maccatalyst` and, `net7.0-windows10.0.19041.0` target frameworks from both the MauiEmbeddingApp and MauiEmbeddingApp.MauiControls projects.

 1. Remove the `net7.0-windows10.0.19041.0` target framework from the MauiEmbeddingApp.Mobile project.